rkok/rk-whmcs-utils/README.md

 A quick slap-together of views I needed to make sense of a WHMCS instance:

-- Customer Overview: show active WHMCS clients, their active domains+services, affiliates+fees, VAT fees (assuming VAT inclusive), gross monthly revenue
+- **Customer Overview**: show active WHMCS clients, their active domains+services, affiliates+fees, VAT fees (assuming VAT inclusive), gross monthly revenue

-- eNom Check: Compare domains from eNom and WHMCS and show problems
+- **eNom Check**: Compare domains from eNom and WHMCS and show problems

+- **Transactions Overview**: transactions by invoice.
+Useful for bookkeeping.

-Tested with PHP 8.1.
+Tested with PHP 8.1 and WHMCS 8.5.

 Special Backender® Design.